HenVanGogh/esp32_wifi_pad/README.md

 - `/api/inputs` - GET: Returns JSON of all input states
 - `/ws` - WebSocket endpoint for real-time updates

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Submit a pull request

 ## License

 This project is released under the MIT License.